 Is a scene in your novel tasting flavorless?
 Does it just turn to ash in your mouth?

-Besides the usual ingredients (salt, pepper, garlic powder, etc.), you might find that you need some different spices to give some life to your scene.
+Besides the usual ingredients (salt, pepper, garlic powder), you might find that you need some different spices to give life to your scene.
 Here are my connoisseur suggestions.

 Change the setting.

 Setting means SO MUCH.
-Not only can it have actual affect on the characters (Standing outside in the rain = wet.
-Fighting on the beach = unsteady ground) but it sets MOOD.
+Not only can it have actual effect on the characters (standing outside in the rain = wet.
+Fighting on the beach = unsteady ground), but it sets MOOD.

 MOOD IS EVERYTHING.

 Do you want the mood sad?
 Happy?
 Ordinary?
 Creepy?
-Change the setting to match that.
-OR greatly contrast that.
+Change the setting to match it OR greatly contrast it.
 Have a sad scene happen in a happy place, like a toy store or a carnival.